What does an Addiction Counselor in New Jersey do? What is Their Job Role?

 - New Jersey NAADAC

 - National Association of Addiction Treatment Providers

-Through the professional camaraderie and support of an association you will become the best possible counselor you can be.
+Through the professional camaraderie and support of an association you will become the best possible licensed clinical alcohol and drug counselor you can be.